Don't Ignore These Red Flags In A New Relationship

 “Guilt-tripping can look like being made to feel bad for having to cancel plans for a legitimate reason (‘You know I was really looking forward to that dinner and now I have nothing to do.
 You should have planned for this disruption’),” Pawlows says.
 This can also show up as your partner guilting you for making plans to spend time with friends without them.
 Guilt-tripping can be a warning sign of psychological or emotional abuse, especially if it results in you becoming isolated from your friends and family.

-You and your partner don’t have to share every hobby, but your partner shouldn’t criticize you for having different interests.
+You and your partner don’t have to share every hobby, but your partner shouldn’t criticise you for having different interests.
 Saying something like “Have fun at that Game of Thrones viewing party, I’m going to stay home and listen to a podcast instead!” isn't a problem.
-Yelling at you for your love of Jon Snow or monitoring your HBO use is.
+Yelling at you for your love of Jon Snow is.

 “A partner doesn’t have to love everything that you do, but they should respect it,” Pawlows says.
 “If you are constantly feeling that someone is yucking your yum, it could indicate deeper issues in the future.
 If you love musicals, your partner doesn’t have to come to a Broadway show with you.
 They also shouldn’t go on and on about how they are stupid or restrict you engaging in your already-existing interests.”